flex-development/vite-plugin-react-docgen-typescript/CONTRIBUTING.md

 ## Contributing Code

-[Husky][5] is used to locally enforce coding and commit message standards, as well as run test suites pre-push.
+[Husky][5] is used to locally enforce coding and commit message standards, as well as run tests pre-push.

-Any code merged into the [development and production branches](#branching-model) must confront the following criteria:
+Any code merged into the [trunk](#branching-model) must confront the following
+criteria:

 - changes should be discussed prior to implementation
 - changes have been tested properly